Decolonizing the American Diet with Chef Sean Sherman, Food Sovereignty Event

 DAY 2 July 8th

-Implementation of Sean's work, including food demos.
-Chefs and restaurateurs are strongly encouraged to experience this day.
+Educating on food sovereignty, implementation of Sean's work, including food demos.
+Chefs and restaurateurs are strongly encouraged to experience this day either day!

 PARKING AND TRANSPORTATION TO AND FROM THE HEALING BARN

 Parking for this event will be at Stilson Lot with a shuttle service to-and-from The Healing Barn.
+There will be a person there helping you park–just look or the food sovereignty sign!
 Provided will be complimentary gifts, bountiful delicious Native American culinary appetizers as well as wildcrafted herbal drinks.

 For more information on some of our presenters, check out: